Ya-dola/SoftOne-Assignment/Misc/Assignment Breakdown.md

 # PLAN

+### Day 1

+- Set up your development environment: Install Visual Studio Code, .NET SDK 7.0, Angular CLI, and SQL Server Management Studio if not already installed. ✅
+- Create a new ASP.NET project using .NET 7.0. ✅
+- Set up the Angular 15 project within the ASP.NET project. ✅
+- Configure the connection to the MS SQL Server running on Azure. ✅

+### Day 2

+- Create a simple UI layout using Angular components. ✅
+- Implement a basic Angular service to fetch and display a list of localStudents (without details). ✅
+- Set up a basic Web API controller in your ASP.NET project to serve student data. ✅
+- Test the connection between the Angular frontend and the Web API backend by displaying a list of student names. ✅
+- Connect your Web API to the MS SQL Server database on Azure. ✅

+### Day 3

+- Create Angular forms for updating student information. ✅
+- Implement the CRUD operations (Create, Read, Update, Delete) in both the Angular frontend and the ASP.NET Web API backend.
+(Create ❓- Read ✅ - Update ✅ - Delete ❓)

+### Day 4

+- Restructure the UI with flex grids and css.
+- Expand the student list UI to include a details section.
+- Implement Angular functionality to populate the details section when a student is clicked.  ❓
+- Create Angular forms for inserting new student information.
+- Test CRUD operations by sending requests from the Angular frontend and ensuring data is being stored and retrieved correctly.
+(Create ❓- Read ✅ - Update ✅ - Delete ❓)

+### Day 5

+- Implement pagination functionality for the student list in the Angular frontend.
+- Add a search bar to search for localStudents by any field in the list.
+- Implement sorting functionality for the student list.
+- Test pagination, searching, and sorting to ensure they are working as expected.

+# OLD

 ### Day 1: Initial Setup and Project Structure

 - Set up your development environment: Install Visual Studio Code, .NET SDK 7.0, Angular CLI, and SQL Server Management